 While there are good reasons to explore regulatory sandboxes, policy makers should be prepared to face challenges.
 Most importantly, operating a regulatory sandbox requires adequate human and financial resources to select proposals, provide guidance, oversee experiments and evaluate innovations.
 Regulators may lack these resources in many EMDE countries.
 Therefore, policy makers need to pay attention to details and carefully consider their options.
 These may include various sandbox designs and other pro-innovation approaches that have been used successfully.
 For example, the test-and-learn approach enables a regulator to craft an ad hoc framework within which an innovator tests a new idea in a live environment, with safeguards and key performance indicators in place.
 A wait-and-see approach allows a regulator to observe how an innovation evolves before intervening (e.g., person-to-person lending in China).

 Regulatory sandboxes are too new to be fully understood and evaluated.
 In the absence of hard, long-term data on successful testing, their risks and benefits are speculative, but they deserve further attention.
 CGAP has conducted a comprehensive mapping of regulatory sandboxes to gain insights into their actual and potential role in EMDEs, particularly regarding financial inclusion.
-With our findings, to be released next month, we will offer a compass for policy makers to navigate through this complex new landscape.
-Stay tuned to learn more soon.
+With our findings, we offer a compass for policy makers to navigate through this complex new landscape.